Last Updated: September 5, 2022

 The Hontry 8x42 binoculars feature 42-millimeter lenses that are fully multi-coated.
 It provides a clear image of quality.

 It uses 8x magnification which allows a wider field of view of 362 feet/ 1093 yards.
 These do not have the night vision feature but can still be of use in places with weak light sources.

 These use BAK-4 prisms that allow more light to pass through so you won't lose focus or distort the bright and sharp image.

 Its outer covering is made of rubber that gives a firm grip and an anti-shock for protection.
-They are also nitrogen-filled to completely tightly seal the lenses into the casing.
+They are also nitrogen-filled to completely and tightly seal the lenses into the casing, which comes with objective lens covers.
 This assures that it will be water and fog-proof.
 Even if you drop or soak them in water, they will not fog up.

 The package includes the Hontry binoculars, a hanging bag, a carrying strap, two objective lens covers, and a soft rubber rain guard.